Florida’s COVID-19 Grim Reaper Is Here, and He’s Fucking Furious

 Uhlfelder’s demonstration has already drawn massive attention, even making an appearance on Saturday Night Live’s “Weekend Update.”
 Still, he’d love for someone, anyone, to close Florida’s shores to the public as the state’s death toll continues to rise.

-“I wouldn’t be able to sleep at night if I didn’t get out there,” Uhlfelder said. “’Cause I got young kids; my parents are here and they’re quarantined.
+“I wouldn’t be able to sleep at night if I didn’t get out there,” Uhlfelder said. “’Cause I’ve got young kids; my parents are here and they’re quarantined.
 My office has been working from home for six, seven weeks.
-We’ve got 60,000 people dying and we got a thousand cases.”
+We’ve got 60,000 people dying and we’ve got a thousand cases.”

 “It’s amazing,” he said.
 “We are the wealthiest country in the world, but we can’t take care of people...
 So we’re going to force them to go to work.”